DorothyEwuah/DorothyEwuah/README.md

 ### Hi there, I am [Dorothy Ewuah](https://www.linkedin.com/in/dorothy-ewuah-b3b2b6126/) 👋

 I am a Full Stack Applications Developer.
-I am usually inclined to creating Web applications with its backend using Angular, Typescript, Java and Spring boot but hey!
-I could jump on the React/Vue team as well:-|)
+With expertise in creating Web applications with its backend using Angular, Typescript, Java and Spring boot.
+I have experience in game dev.
+Call me an advanced beginner in game dev:-|)
 I love coding, reading, learning about other cultures, traveling and learning new stuff.
-I am a curious mind :-) As a Web Developer I love using my love for design and coding to achieve the quality of work I deliver.
+I am a curious mind :-)
 <br>
 <hr>